arabcoders/watchstate/guides/sub-users.md

 After verifying all backends are properly configured:

 1. Navigate to **<!--i:fa-tools--> Tools > <!--i:fa-users--> Sub Users**.
+2. **If you have multiple backends:**
-2. The system will attempt to **automatically group users** based on matching names across the backends.
+    * The system will attempt to **automatically group users** based on matching names across the backends.
-3. **Manual adjustment may be necessary**:
+    * **Manual adjustment may be necessary**:
         * Use drag-and-drop functionality to reassign or organize users into the appropriate groups.
         * This is helpful when naming conventions differ across services.
+3. **If you have a single backend:**
+    * Enable the **"Allow single backend users"** checkbox.
+    * All users will be listed in the unmatched section and will be created individually.
+    * No grouping or matching is required.

 ---

+### 5. Handle Protected Users (If Applicable)

+If you have Plex users with managed user accounts (protected users):

+* **These users require a PIN** to be set before sub-user creation can proceed.
+* Click the **lock icon** (<!--i:fa-lock-open-->) next to each protected user to set their 4-digit PIN.
+* The PIN will be stored in the mapper and used when generating access tokens.
+* In **single backend mode**, you can set PINs for unmatched users directly in the unmatched users section.

+> [!IMPORTANT]
+> You cannot proceed with sub-user creation if any protected users are missing PINs.
+The system will display a warning
+> message and disable the creation buttons until all PINs are set.

+---

-### 5. Create Sub-Users
+### 6. Create Sub-Users

-Once users are properly grouped:
+Once users are properly grouped (in multi-backend mode) or configured (in single backend mode):

 * Click the `Create Sub-users` button.
 * The system will generate configurations for each sub-user, based on the main user's settings.
+* In **single backend mode**, each user gets their own independent configuration.

 ---